tarantool/doc/doc/concepts/configuration/configuration_memtx.rst

 Tarantool provides the statistics about memory consumption for the given space or specific tuples.
 Available statistics:

-*   The amount of memory used for the data of the specified space.
+*   The amount of memory used for the :ref:`data of the specified space <configuration_memtx-statistics-space>`.
-*   The amount of additional memory used for the supplementary information.
+*   The amount of :ref:`additional memory <configuration_memtx-statistics-additional>` used for the supplementary information.
-*   The total memory usage.
+*   The :ref:`total memory usage <configuration_memtx-statistics-total>`.

 ..  _configuration_memtx-statistics-space: